 I have trouble disconnecting sewer hoses from each other and from the sewer connection at the campsite.
 The diameter is too large to get my hands around to grip and loosen.
 I have tried three different hose brands.
 Any suggestions?
 Steve

 Try lubricating the rubber seals and the flanges and ears of the connectors with a little Vaseline.
 That usually makes them a lot easier to connect and disconnect.
 If that’s still not helping enough, there are sewer hose wrenches available to give you more leverage.
 You can try one, but they don’t seem to be very well reviewed, most folks say they’re too flimsy and don’t work well, but they’re cheap and worth a try, maybe.
-There are several different ones out there, here’s a couple.
+There are several different ones out there.

 You can also try cutting a square of that non-slip RV shelf liner stuff and use it on the fitting to help you get a better grip.